We know that Steve Jobs never asked his customers what they want. Mark Cuban doesn’t recommend it either.

 You avoid crisis

 It may happen that you will not always get a good word of mouth.
-By monitoring your social media, you can react just in time to avoid crisis.
+By monitoring your social media and customer review platforms you can react just in time to avoid crisis.
 Set up notifications from your Twitter and LinkedIn.
 Check your Google+ and Facebook few times a day.
-Read messages from your customers and respond to their comments under your posts.
+Read messages from your customers, whether on social media or a review platform, and respond to their comments under your posts.

 By being available to your customers on a short notice, you increase their comfort and trust in you.
 As the result, they can rest assure knowing that they can rely on you.